Denmark – A Case to Answer

 A Fait Accompli

-Five days after my arrest for alleged tax evasion, the Danish state television showed a special forty-minute program which was most prejudicial and effectively sealed mine and my companies future; justice had gone out the window with a total disregard for my legal rights.
-This television program was even repeated five days later just to make sure everybody in Denmark had seen it and the Danish authorities actions had become a accompli!
+Five days after my arrest for alleged tax evasion, the Danish state television showed a special forty-minute program that was most prejudicial and effectively sealed my and my companies future; justice had gone out the window with a total disregard for my legal rights.
+This television program was even repeated five days later just to make sure everybody in Denmark had seen it and the Danish authorities’ actions had become a accompli!

 Already after ten months in pre-trial solitary confinement and long before my indictment and being formally charged, I made a proclamation to the Danish public in a press release, which the court then disallowed me to publish.